Victories

 Turning the Tables on Bombardier Flexjet

-We represented a Bombardier Flexjet Pilot who was forced to sign a training reimbursement agreement in connection with his employment.
+The Texas employment attorneys at Rob Wiley, P.C. represented a Bombardier Flexjet Pilot who was forced to sign a training reimbursement agreement in connection with his employment.
 When the pilot left to join another company, Flexjet sued to collect its training costs.
 Turning the tables on the company, we countersued for deceptive trade practices.
-After a weeklong trial, the jury found no breach of contract against the pilot.
+After a week-long trial, the jury found no breach of contract against the pilot.
 Instead, the jury sided with us and found that Flexjet’s actions were deceptive trade practices.
-Read more that the Dallas Morning News website.
+Contact us if you believe that you have a similar claim.